Llandudno Kashmiri Goats – The Great Orme

 Kashmiri Goats – The Great Orme Llandudno

-The first intimation of Capra Markhor is the rank odour.
-It is strong, musty and compelling.
+The first intimation of Llandudno Goat – Latin name, Capra Markhor, is the rank odour.
+It is strong, musty and compelling (a bit stinky).
 Sometimes he can be found wandering the wooded hillside.
 There is a flash of white in the undergrowth and a head slowly rises from behind a bramble bush.
 The eyes regard one with intelligence.
 The mouth grins wickedly and two enormous horns curve backwards, almost touching the nape of his neck.
 The horns are crenulated, with large ridges unevenly spaced along their length.
 A shaggy fringe covers his forehead and his beard grows long.
 Soon, others of his kind can be seen around him in the undergrowth, and it becomes apparent that there are seven or eight animals.

 So began the Windsor herd, which increased rapidly, and in the reign of Queen Victoria, cashmere shawls became extremely fashionable.
 It is often said that Queen Victoria was presented with the goats by the Shah of Persia, and it may be that these were added to the already existing herd.